 Most of all, continue to pray fervently for God to unleash the power of his Spirit and revelation in the hearts of your kids and grandkids, so they will desire to spend time with him and to engage with others who love him.
 Paul gives us a great example of this:

 I love the passion God gives us for loving our kids and grandchildren, and we should never take our purpose of teaching our families about him lightly.
 That’s why I love JD’s question.
-This week, I’ve been praying for all the grandmas who deal with this burden and asking God to fill you with wisdom and strength as you continue to be a living example of Christ’s love and to speak life into the lives of your kids and grandkids!
+I continue to pray for all the grandmas who deal with this burden and ask God to fill you with wisdom and strength as you continue to be living examples of Christ’s love and to speak life into the lives of your kids and grandkids. 🤍